Resources – Substance Abuse

 785-842-0110 (24/7 hotline)

-Assistance through mutual support and fellowship for those who desire to stop drinking and/or maintain sobriety.
+Online zoom assistance through mutual support and fellowship for those who desire to stop drinking and/or maintain sobriety.

 DCCCA (Douglas County Citizens Committee on Alcoholism)